Last updated: 16th February 2025

 * Developer Friendly (Reusability)

-Talking about saving time, developers do not have worry about writing queries multiple times in applications.
-Store Procedures allow developers to write SQL statements once and use them repeatedly and share the data multiple times on a distributed environment.
+Stored Procedures Time-Saving Benefits: Developers can save significant time by not having to write queries multiple times in applications.
+Stored Procedures allow developers to write SQL statements once and use them repeatedly.
+This enables sharing data multiple times in a distributed environment.

 * Improve Performance

-A Stored procedure can reduce the stress and load to the bandwidth and server.
-The procedure accepts limited and meaningful amount of data through its predefined parameters, which then processed by the procedure itself.
+Optimizing Data Processing: A Stored Procedure reduces stress on the bandwidth and server by accepting a limited and meaningful amount of data through its predefined parameters, which is then processed by the procedure itself.

 * Speed

-Stored procedures are compiled only once during its creation, and it is cached in the server.
-Therefore, repeated compilation is not required during execution of the procedure, thereby increasing the speed of execution.
-However, if any updates are made in the procedure then it will be re-compiled.
+Stored procedures are compiled only once during their creation and are cached on the server.
+This eliminates the need for repeated compilation during the execution of the procedure, thereby increasing the speed of execution.
+If any updates are made to the procedure, it will be recompiled to reflect the changes.

 * Security